Renewables projects: Effective and efficient dispute management

 Care needs to be taken from the commencement of any project to ensure that any documents created do not undermine any position you might wish to take later on.
 The creation and sharing of new documents about a potential dispute, its prospects of success, legal advice, expert input or related insurance claims should be limited to as few people as possible.
 Steps should be taken to ensure that legal privilege attaches to such documents, where available, and that this is not inadvertently waived.

-The drive towards Net Zero and independence from Russian energy will inevitably result in more commercial disputes among the many players involved in renewable energy projects.
-There are lessons to be learned from experiences to date, which can ensure those disputes are resolved at a proportionate cost and with a time commitment that does not distract from the underlying commercial - and environmental - goal of ending dependency on fossil fuels.
+With the continued focus on 'green' agendas and the phasing out of fossil fuel projects, as well as geopolitical events, we can expect to see the rise in renewables disputes continue.
+There are lessons to be learned from experiences to date which can ensure that those disputes are resolved at a proportionate cost and with a time commitment that does not distract from the underlying commercial - and environmental - goal of ending dependency on fossil fuels.
 As ever, the importance of seeking specialist legal advice from the outset cannot be overestimated.

 The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.